alranel/arduino-shelly/README.md

 > This method is mostly useful when testing firmware customizations.

 1. Open the device by unscrewing the small screw you'll find on the bottom, then extract the PCB by removing the two additional screws you'll find inside.
 Be careful not to break the WiFi antenna.
 2. Solder pin headers on the five holes.
-I recommend using male pin headers because female headers might prevent the upper part of the enclosure from being closed correctly.
 3. Get a USB-TTL serial adapter and **make sure it's working at 3.3V**.
 I'm using the one by DSD-TECH but any will work if advertised to work with ESP8266/ESP32.
 4. Connect the pins to the serial adapter.
 See <https://faulty.cloud/blog/shelly-plug-s-pinout> for the pinout.
     * (*Shelly* &rarr; *serial adapter*)